Things to know about applying for a Fulbright grant to Norway.

 Will I receive additional funding for dependents?

-Yes.
-You will receive an additional 2000 NOK per month, per dependent, up to three dependents.
+In most cases, yes.
+Unless you are an English Teaching Assistant, you will receive an additional 2000 NOK per month, per dependent, for up to three dependents.
 Be advised, however, that this sum is not sufficient to meet income requirements for family member residence permits.
 The grantee and/or his/her family member should therefore be prepared to supplement the Fulbright grant with personal funds or proof of employment during the grant period.